buds-lab/energystar-plus-plus/worship.md

             (PRUSED == 1 & NGBTU_PERCENT <= 10))
     ```

-12. **must not use chilled water, wood, coal, or solar** <br/>Data Limitation Filter – CBECS does not collect quantities of chilled water, wood, coal, or solar. <br/>Number Remaining: 310. <br/>Difference: +22.
+12. **must not use chilled water, wood, coal, or solar** <br/>Data Limitation Filter â€“ CBECS does not collect quantities of chilled water, wood, coal, or solar. <br/>Number Remaining: 310. <br/>Difference: +22.

     ``` r
     w11 = w10 %>%
       filter(CWUSED == 2 & WOUSED == 2 & COUSED == 2 & SOUSED == 2)
     ```

-13. **If space within the building is used for food preparation, then square footage used for this purpose (FDPREPSFR) must be reported.** <br/>Data Limitation Filter – Cannot calculate percentage of square footage used for food preparation if square footage value is not reported. <br/>Number Remaining: 310. <br/>Difference: +22. <br/>**TODO: FDPREPSFR is not available in the dataset**
+13. **If space within the building is used for food preparation, then square footage used for this purpose (FDPREPSFR) must be reported.** <br/>Data Limitation Filter â€“ Cannot calculate percentage of square footage used for food preparation if square footage value is not reported. <br/>Number Remaining: 310. <br/>Difference: +22. <br/>**TODO: FDPREPSFR is not available in the dataset**

     ``` r
     w12 = w11
     ```

-14. **Must have no more than 250 seats per 1,000 square feet** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 303. <br/>Difference: +32.
+14. **Must have no more than 250 seats per 1,000 square feet** <br/>Analytical Filter â€“ Values determined to be statistical outliers. <br/>Number Remaining: 303. <br/>Difference: +32.

     ``` r
     w13 = w12 %>% filter(RWSEAT / SQFT * 1000 <= 250)
     ```

-15. **Must have no more than 2.5 workers per 1,000 square feet** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 292. <br/>Difference: +29.
+15. **Must have no more than 2.5 workers per 1,000 square feet** <br/>Analytical Filter â€“ Values determined to be statistical outliers. <br/>Number Remaining: 292. <br/>Difference: +29.

     ``` r
     w14 = w13 %>% filter(NWKER  / SQFT * 1000 <= 2.5)
     ```

-16. **Must not operate 168 hours/week** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 279. <br/>Difference: +26.
+16. **Must not operate 168 hours/week** <br/>Analytical Filter â€“ Values determined to be statistical outliers. <br/>Number Remaining: 279. <br/>Difference: +26.

     ``` r
     w15 = w14 %>% filter(WKHRS != 168)
     ```

-17. **Must have Source EUI less than or equal to 250 kBtu/ft2** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 273. <br/>Difference: +26.
+17. **Must have Source EUI less than or equal to 250 kBtu/ft2** <br/>Analytical Filter â€“ Values determined to be statistical outliers. <br/>Number Remaining: 273. <br/>Difference: +26.

     ``` r
     w16 = w15 %>% filter(SOURCE_EUI <= 250)
     ```

-18. **Must have Source EUI greater than or equal to 10 kBtu/ft2** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 265. <br/>Difference: +22.
+18. **Must have Source EUI greater than or equal to 10 kBtu/ft2** <br/>Analytical Filter â€“ Values determined to be statistical outliers. <br/>Number Remaining: 265. <br/>Difference: +22.

     ``` r
     w17 = w16 %>% filter(SOURCE_EUI >= 10)